WVURAIL/dspira-lessons/_posts/2021-07-01-gr_radio_astro_Installation.md

    12. Save and close (x in upper right corner).

    13. Additionally you can create appropriate symbolic links
-       1. Check which python is the installed version of GNURadio by opening  `gnuradio-companion` in a terminal window and click on `Help --> About` and noting the python version on the dialog box that open.
+       1. Check which python is the installed version of GNURadio by opening  `gnuradio-companion` in a terminal window and click on `Help --> About` and noting the python version on the dialog box that opens.
        2. Go to the following by typing: `cd /usr/local/lib/python3.8/dist-packages` or `cd /usr/local/lib/python3.9/dist-packages` for the appropriate python version.
        3. Type `ln -s /usr/local/lib/python3/dist-packages/radio_astro`